 Have you or a member of your family been diagnosed with cancer?

-- Help you to navigate the cancer system
+- Facilitates timely and appropriate access to the cancer care system

 The role of the Oncology Social Worker/Psychosocial Oncology Clinician is to assist patients and families in coping with the impact of cancer with: